Building an effective digital fundraising plan for your nonprofit

 Remember – make sure your organization has a fundraising-focused website and optimized donation pages.
 That way, landing page traffic from your paid campaigns have the best chance at converting.

 There are many different digital channels you can use to drive traffic to your website and donation page.
-Email, Facebook, organic Social Media, YouTube, Programmatic Audio and OTT, to name a few.
+Email, Meta, organic social media, YouTube, programmatic audio and OTT, to name a few.
 First, let’s look at a core channel in nonprofit fundraising – email.

 Email Marketing as a core strategy

-Despite this update, email is still one of the best ways to communicate directly with your donors, especially if that is the channel from which they were acquired
+Email marketing is constantly changing – due to updates in operating systems like iOS and data privacy regulations.
+Despite this, email is still one of the best ways to communicate directly with your donors, especially if that is the channel from which they were acquired.

 A few quick tips to remember about your email marketing: